lawrie/blackicemx_nmigen_examples/README.md

 This needs a Digilent PS/2 keyboard Pmod connected to the bottom row of pmod5.

+The PS/2 protocol is a very simple one, using tow pins: a clock and and a data pin.
+In this example, the pins are input-only (keyboard to host), but the PS/2 protocol does allow host to device output for simple configuration of the device, such as setting leds.

+An 8-bit scan code is read in a frame of 1o bits: a start bit, 8 data bits, and parity.

+Information on PS/2 scan codes can be found [here](https://techdocs.altium.com/display/FPGA/PS2+Keyboard+Scan+Codes).

 This is the PS/2 keyboard controller, ps2.v:

 ```python